Pre-Doctoral Training in Addiction Science

 Our Pre-Doctoral Training in Addiction Science Grant provides Psychology and Neuroscience and Neurobiology students interdisciplinary, graduate training in research areas related to drug and alcohol abuse.
-The objective of this program, now in its 24th year of funding, continues to be the preparation of predoctoral students for research careers.
+The objective of this program, with 35 years of continued funding, continues to be the preparation of predoctoral students for research careers.
 Training laboratories are located at several sites at the University of North Carolina Chapel Hill, including the Departments of Psychology and Neuroscience, Pharamcology, and Psychiatry, Neurobiology, and Bowles Center for Alcohol Studies.

 The University of North Carolina at Chapel Hill provides an excellent environment for training pre-doctoral students to conduct research in addiction science.
 First of all, the training program includes a cohesive core of faculty mentors, including the major of its faculty members located within the Behavioral and Integrative Neuroscience program.
 Additional faculty members are drawn from the Departments of Pharmacology, Psychiatry, and the Bowles Center of Alcohol Studies.
 Together, these programs have an exceptionally strong reputation for training predoctoral students and have produced numerous PhDs actively engaged in research and professional careers in addiction science.
 The addition of mentors from the Clinical Psychology program and from the UNC Department of Obstetrics and Gynecology brings new research opportunities in translational areas that will enrich the trainees’ knowledge in research related to substance abuse treatment.